gleicher/gleicher.github.io/content/pages/Advice/prelimsandthesis.md

 So your prelim document/presentation must show that you have the 5 things a good thesis must have:

 1. State the _thesis_ that you will work on.
 I must be able to identify the sentence.
-2. Provide a thorough enough discussion of the related work to both show that your thesis is _novel_ (i.e. not known to be true/false already). (see <span>BAD LINK</span> below).
+2. Provide a thorough enough discussion of the related work to both show that your thesis is _novel_ (i.e. not known to be true/false already). (see related work below).
 3. Provide enough motivation that the committee knows why the thesis is _important_.
 4. Show that the thesis is _provable_ by explaining how you will prove/test your thesis to show that you are done.
 This is a big piece of expectation setting.
 5. Give a sense of why the thesis is _significant_ by explaining why the problem (demonstrating the thesis) is hard, and what you intend to do about it.
 You may not know exactly what you are going to do, but you should give indication that you have a plausible plan, and that its feasible to succeed in a reasonable amount of time.